| |

 rio de janeiro itinerary 5 days

-Ride the cable car up to Sugarloaf Mountain
+Day 4: Ride the cable car to the top of Sugarloaf Mountain

-This renowned Rio de Janeiro mountain of granite and quartz strikingly rises 396 metres (1,299 ft) above Guanabara Bay.
-Its name comes from its resemblance to the cone-shaped blocks of refined sugar.
-These were one of Brazil’s most recognisable exports from the 17th to the 19th centuries.
+Its name comes from its resemblance to the cone-shaped blocks of refined sugar – one of Brazil’s main historic exports.
 The mountain is now a UNESCO World Heritage Site.

 backpacking in rio